rasikjain/rasikjain-hugo/content/posts/simple-notes-app-using-react-typescript-nodejs-graphql-mongodb.md

 ### GraphQL Resolvers

 Now it is time to create our `notes` resolver.
-Resolver is collection of functions which helps to retrieve field data (`Query`) and update data in the database (`mutation`).
-In our `notes` resolver we will implement following Queries and Mutations.
+Resolver is a collection of functions that helps to retrieve field data (`Query`) and update data in the database (`mutation`).
+In our `notes resolver` we will implement following Queries and Mutations.

 * **Queries**